Curiel (brand): Raffaella Curiel: Arte e moda

 On June 19, 2010, a major exhibition Raffaella Curiel: Arte e moda dedicated to the Trieste-born designer Raffaella Curiel opened in the Sala Umberto Veruda of Palazzo Costanzi, Trieste.
 The exhibition, promoted by FIDAPA (Italian Federation of Women in the Arts, Professions, and Business) - Trieste's Historical Section, in collaboration with the City of Trieste - Department of Culture and the Culture Area Directorate, conceived and curated by architect Marianna Accerboni, aimed to showcase the creativity of Raffaella Curiel and offered not only a fashion exhibition, but also an art exhibition which combined original design in tailoring and artistic craftsmanship.

-The underlying theme of the Trieste exhibition was to offer visitors not only the image of a sophisticated couturier, but to underline the more cultured and artistic aspect of her fashion design, especially through a rich series of very important, particular and fascinating dresses, which Curiel dedicated to great artists and writers, to refined interpreters of a certain cultural milieu, and to African and Asian civilizations, composing a mosaic in which the art of fashion interpreted the art of painting, writing and culture.
+The underlying theme of the Trieste exhibition was not only to offer visitors the image of a sophisticated couturier, but to underline the more cultured and artistic aspects of her fashion design.
+This theme was communicated through a line of unique dresses which Curiel dedicated to great artists, writers, refined interpreters of specific cultural milieus, and to African and Asian civilizations.
+The collection composed a mosaic in which the art of fashion interpreted the arts of painting, writing and culture.

 The retrospective offered an educational itinerary, retracing the development of her most significant designs through sketches, photographs, show videos, reproductions of paintings, her own introductory text, and in-depth historical and critical texts.
 On July 11, Palazzo Costanzi hosted an evening of music and light for Raffaella Curiel where her works was presented by the curator through live performances of musical pieces inspired by the dresses on display.

 History and Future

-Curiel held an retrospective History and Future on August 22, 2016 at the Church of San Carpoforo in Milan.
+Curiel held a retrospective History and Future on August 22, 2016 at the Church of San Carpoforo in Milan.
 The exhibition was dedicated to showcasing the brand’s history and future plans and has highlighted the various keystones of Curiel's imaginative language such as the La Scala section - the couture creations worn by members of high society and the aristocracy for the premieres of major operas, and the brand's art and creations inspired by the works of the great contemporary masters.
 It has also introduced Exoticism section, dedicated to creations inspired by distant cultures, together with the White and Print & Graphic spaces, which staged a dialogue between the vivid colors of prints and the virginal purity of white.
 Special attention was especially paid to the Curiellino section as one of the brand's cornerstones: the Italian "little black dress."